-There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts, Entertainment, and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Sebstain Maniscalco and Roy Campanella and are a few that come to mind.
+There are many other famous people of Sicilian heritage that made meaningful contributions to the Arts, Entertainment, and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Sebastian Maniscalco, Joe DiMaggio and Roy Campanella and are a few that come to mind.

 I'm an American whose grandparents were born in Sicily.
 I made my pilgrimage to Sicily in 1992 and got to meet all my remaining relatives who never left the island that many refer to as the "Jewel of the Mediterranean."
 I am a proud American and love the song “God Bless the USA" by Lee Greenwood.
 That song was so moving to many Americans post 9/11.